 In March, we shared Salesforce's vision for a new customer data platform (CDP).
-Today at Salesforce Connections, I'm excited to share that we're expanding Salesforce Customer 360 by introducing a powerful new set of services that will enhance data management across all of Salesforce, the #1 CRM for sales, service, communities, commerce, and marketing.
-These platform services build upon Customer 360, first announced at Dreamforce '18, to help teams discover new insights and deliver one-to-one engagement at scale — on the customer's terms and in the moments that matter.
+We’re excited to announce we're expanding Salesforce Customer 360 Truth by introducing a powerful new set of services that will enhance data management across all of Salesforce.
+These platform services build upon Salesforce Customer 360 Data Manager, first announced at Dreamforce '18, to help teams discover new insights and deliver one-to-one engagement at scale — on the customer's terms and in the moments that matter.

 Now, Trailblazers around the globe will be able to use the first enterprise-grade customer data management and activation platform to build a unified profile of each customer and deliver hyper-personalized engagement across marketing, commerce, service, and beyond.